Probing hyperon electric dipole moments with a full angular analysis

-Despite more than 70 years of researches in the pursuit of EDMs, the $\Lambda$ hyperon remains the sole member of the hyperon family for which the upper limit of EDM, $1.5\times 10^{-16}$ $e$ cm, has been measured utilizing spin precession at Fermilab~\cite{Pondrom:1981gu}.
-The indirectly predicted absolute value of the $\Lambda$ EDM, based on the experimental upper limit of the neutron EDM, is $< 4.4\times 10^{-26}$ $e$ cm~\cite{Guo:2012vf,Atwood:1992fb,Pich:1991fq,Borasoy:2000pq}.
+Despite over seven decades of study on the pursuit of EDMs, the $\Lambda$ hyperon remains the only member of the hyperon family for which the upper limit of EDM, $1.5\times 10^{-16}$ $e$ cm, has been measured via spin precession at Fermilab~\cite{Pondrom:1981gu}.
+The absolute value of the $\Lambda$ EDM, which is estimated indirectly using the experimental upper limit of the neutron EDM, is $< 4.4\times 10^{-26}$ $e$ cm~\cite{Guo:2012vf,Atwood:1992fb,Pich:1991fq,Borasoy:2000pq}.
 There are no indirect predictions for hyperons with two or three strange valence quarks.
-A variety of experimental approaches have been proposed, such as $\Lambda$ EDM measurement utilizing spin precession induced by dipole magnetic at the LHCb experiment~\cite{Botella:2016ksl}, $\overline{\Xi}^+$ and $\overline{\Omega}^+$ EDM measurements employing spin precession induced by bent crystal at a fixed-target experiment~\cite{Bagli:2017foe}.
-Due to the short lifetimes of hyperons, conducting direct measurements of EDM through the spin precession presents significant challenges.
-Preparing sources of various hyperons for EDM measurements in a single fixed-target experiment is also challenging, due to different production mechanisms and lifetimes of hyperons.
+A variety of experimental approaches have been proposed, such as $\Lambda$ EDM measurement utilizing spin precession induced by dipole magnet at the LHCb experiment~\cite{Botella:2016ksl} and $\overline{\Xi}^+$ and $\overline{\Omega}^+$ EDM measurements employing spin precession induced by the strong field inside bent crystal at a fixed-target experiment~\cite{Bagli:2017foe}.
+The direct measurement of EDM using spin precession is a challenging task due to the really limited lifetimes of hyperons.
+Challenges also arise from the different production mechanisms and lifetimes of hyperons, making it difficult to prepare sources of various hyperons for EDM measurements in a single fixed-target experiment.